blutz/ninteen-thirty-four/wp-content/plugins/pdfjs-viewer-shortcode/readme.md

 This plugin can be installed either directly from your WordPress admin panel by searching for **PDF.js Viewer**, or downloading from the Wordpress Plugin Repository and uploading and expanding the archive into your sites `wp-content/plugins` directory.

 ## Changelog

+### 2.1.7

+* Fixed the fullscreen settings for new PDFs
+* Fixing a bug where, on fresh installs, the fullscreen text would be 'on'
+* Tested with WordPress 6.0-beta3-53297

+### 2.1.6

+* Added testing up to WordPress 5.9.
+* Added a few more variables into the Alternative PDF Loading version.
+* Moved the Alternative PDF Loading to beta.

+### 2.1.5

+* Detect ACF before running ACF code.
+* Beta: Added a feature flag to load the PDF in full screen view differently.

+### 2.1.4

+* Decoding PDF urls when other plugins encode them in the classic editor.

+### 2.1.3

+* Adding a version number to some JS files to break caches
+* Fixing an issue where the fullscreen text didn't have spaces
+* Updating the shortcode in the read me

+### 2.1.2

+* Reverting to the file in the URL

+### 2.1.1

+* Updating how we call the WordPress plugin directory.
+* Updating function names.
+* More sanitization.

+### 2.1.0

+* Added the file ID to the URL.
+* Hooked WordPress into the viewer to pull the URL in.
+Should fix some possible security concerns.
+* Removed the file URL from the URL.
+* Removed the `pdfjs_set_custom_edits` filter.
+* Removed the `pdfjs_set_custom_domain` filter.
+* Sanitizing inputs
+* Removing search term.

+### 2.0.2
+* Preventing XSS with the search term

+### 2.0.1
+* Now works with ACF fields!
+Thanks @imj13

+### 2.0.0

+* Major PDFjs Upgrade to version 2.6.347
+* Changing the insert PDF button to fire on a class not ID.
+* Updated the minimum version of WordPress supported.
+* Maybe Edge is happy now?

 ### 1.5.9
 * Fixing the issue that made Edge unhappy. *fingers crossed*